hugojosefson/load-config-files/README.md

 ## Usage

-Set up a directory like [example-config](https://deno.land/x/load_config_files/example-config), in your current working directory:
+Set up a directory for example like [example-config](https://deno.land/x/load_config_files/example-config), in your current working directory: